henri/spb/README.md

 At this stage the script is configured by direct editing.
 At some point perhaps a config file will be a thing?
 See the [road map](https://github.com/henri/spb/blob/main/900.roadmap.md) for details.

 If you decide to setup a [scheduled automatic update](https://github.com/henri/spb/blob/main/700.spb-add-to-user-crontab.bash), then you should trust that I am not going to add any malicious code into this system in the future and that the security of my systems are good enough to prevent someone else pushing malware into the code base.
-This applies to any software (not just SPB) which automatially updates (even if it is open source).
+This applies to any software (not just SPB) which automatically updates (even if it is open source).
 You must alwasy trust the developers sufficiently if you enable auto-updates.
 This is why by design SPB will not automatically enable auto-updates.
 SPB expects that if you enable automatic updates you are intentionally placing trust in me to not mess with your system(s) deliberately and that I will secure my systems as the developer sufficiently to protect the SPB code base and build processes less, they break my security in order to take advantage of yours.
 Remember that any software system which automatically updates via the internet has these same risks.

-This project is still in the :seedling: seedling stage (with lots of potetential).
+This project is still in the :seedling: seedling stage (with lots of potential).
 If you have suggestions / ideas to improve the way it works, then please [start a discussion](https://github.com/henri/henri/discussions/categories/spb).
 If you test this on a particular operating system and it works or is not working for you please also leave a comment so that others know to give it a try or not :)

 ### :rocket: Contributing to the project
 In order to protect users of this project all contributors must comply with the [Developer Certificate of Origin](https://developercertificate.org).
 This ensures that all contributions are properly licensed and attributed.